rohinagrawal/Low-Level-Design-Patterns/README.md

     What things you need

     JDK (Java Developement Kit)
+    IDE (Preferred IntelliJ)

     Contributing

-    Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to me.
+    Please fork the Repo and then process for submitting pull requests to me.

     Authors